Last updated: June 20, 2026

 How much do blinkers improve performance?

-For horses where blinkers address a genuine distraction problem, the improvement is typically 1–3 lengths in the first start — enough to move a horse from 4th or 5th into contention.
-Studies and handicapping database analysis suggest 25–35% of first-time blinker horses improve noticeably, with win rates well above the field average.
+For horses where blinkers address a genuine distraction problem, the improvement is often visible in the first start — a measurably better finishing position, sometimes by multiple lengths, depending on how much the distraction was costing the horse.
+Handicapping analyses suggest a meaningful subset of first-time blinker horses improve noticeably, with win rates above the field baseline in that group.
 For horses without a distraction problem, the improvement is close to zero.
-The size of the effect depends entirely on how much the distraction was costing the horse before.

 When should you put blinkers on a horse?